IMPORTANT HEALTH NOTICE: Lake 3 HAB

 For more information on HABs, visit the NJDEP website at https://www.nj.gov/dep/hab/.

-Notices will be posted and released via email and social media whenever levels are detected which exceed those established by the NJ DEP.
+Notices will be posted and released via email and this post whenever levels are detected which exceed those established by the NJ DEP.